 What Are the Adrenal Glands and What Do They Do?

-The adrenal glands are small structures that sit on top of the kidneys.
+The adrenals are small glands that sit on top of the kidneys.
 They secrete hormones into the blood stream to help your body deal with and adapt to stress.

 When you experience stress of any kind, your adrenal glands should respond by secreting these hormones in order to help your body deal with that stress.
 Adrenal hormone levels should rise and fall throughout the day, then they should return back to normal once the situation has been dealt with.

 However, in this day and age, the amount of stress we face is overwhelming to our systems.
 It is quite common for the adrenal glands to pump out extraordinary levels of stress hormones just to deal with day-to-day life.
-With this increased demand, eventually the adrenals may no longer be able to produce the amount of stress hormones needed, leading to adrenal fatigue or failure.
+With this increased demand, eventually the body has to adjust by down-regulating stress hormone output, not because you no longer require these hormones, but because adrenals may no longer be able to adapt to the level of stress.

 What Causes Adrenal Stress?